 Recently I causally listened to a presentation on rest.
 I don’t remember everything that was said, but they did suggest that many people do not rest well.
 People do activities that they think will help them to feel more rested like watching TV, but in the end their activities do not give them the results that they needed.
-That presentation caused me to consider if I rest well?

 In the Old Testament, God gave the Israelites some very specific rules about how to rest.
 They were supposed to rest on the Sabbath and on other holidays.
 God gave the Israelites many laws because He loved them.
 However, the Israelites did not obey and God became angry with the Israelites.
 He declared that they were not going to enter into His rest.
 The book of Hebrews reminds us that the Israelites did not get to enjoy the rest of God that He wanted to give them because of their disobedience.

 Many modern teachers make it sound like Americans are tired because they need to manage their time and priorities more appropriately.
 If we could finish our to-do list, then we can rest.
 If we could just make our work easier, then we would not be as tired.